cgaroufis/CVSM/README.md

 # Preliminaries

 To execute the code hosted in the current git repo, you need a ```python 3.10``` environment.
 The models were trained on ```tensorflow-gpu 2.8.1```, while ```librosa 0.9.2``` was used for audio excerpt pre-processing.
-For obtaining vocal source excerpts, you also need an off-the-shelf source separation model; in our implementation, we used open-unmix.
+For obtaining vocal source excerpts, an off-the-shelf source separation model is also required; in our implementation, we used open-unmix.

-You can adapt the given code to any musical audio dataset with artist metadata, but for off-the-shelf pre-training, and to be able to reproduce the paper results, use the Music4All dataset; it is avaiable upon request.
+You can adapt the given code to any musical audio dataset with artist metadata, but for off-the-shelf pre-training, and to be able to reproduce the paper results, use the Music4All dataset; it is avaiable [upon request](https://sites.google.com/view/contact4music4all).

 # Model pre-training